astrellon/lysithea-vm/README.md

 (print (* 1 (* 2 (* 3 4)))) ; Outputs 24
 ```

-### Divide `(/ num1 num2)`
+### Divide `(/ num1 num2 ...numN)`
 Takes the top two values from the stack and pushes the result of dividing the second top value from the top value.

 ```lisp
 (print (/ 10 2)) ; Outputs 5
 ```

 More than two inputs can be used, however it will be turned into a chain of operators that only take two inputs.
+This is done at assembler time.

 ```lisp
 (print (/ 1 2 3 4)) ; Outputs 0.0416666666666667